Shortest Path through Random Points: Main proofs

-Next we provide following two propositions on the cardinality of the shortest paths, and mean convergence of $\BbbE L_n$.
-Their proofs require some results from the theory of Poisson processes, and we defer them to \autoref{sec:size-mean-proof}.
+Next we provide results on the number of nodes in the shortest paths (\autoref{thm:Ln-size}), and the mean convergence of $\BbbE L_n$ (\autoref{thm:Ln-mean}).
+We will establish these results using the theory of Poisson processes in \autoref{sec:size-mean-proof}. \autoref{thm:Ln-mean} involves the constant $C(d,p)$ in \autoref{thm:main}.
+The definition of this constant will be given in \eqref{eq:cdp-definition} in the proof of \autoref{thm:poisson-mean}.